nusairc/2048game-AWS-Deployment-Project-main/README.md

 Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.
 Elastic Beanstalk can take under free tier , but the underlying infras may incur charges.

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 If you have any queries, suggestions, or feedback, please feel free to contact @nusairtech@gmail.com.
-I appreciate your interest and involvement in learning!
+I appreciate your interest and involvement in learning !